alavrik/erlson/README.md

 --------------------

 Erlson relies on modified versions of Erlang parsers taken from correspondent Erlang/OTP releases.
-While Erlson is fully compatible with R13, R14, R15 and R16 Erlang releases, compatibility between Erlson and future Erlang versions can not be guaranteed.
+While Erlson is fully compatible with R13, R14, R15, R16, R17 Erlang releases, compatibility between Erlson and future Erlang versions can not be guaranteed.

-Compatibility can break in one of the following ways:

-- Erlang adopts Erlson syntax for natively implemented dynamic dictionaries which will make Erlson obsolete.

-- Erlang introduces new unrelated syntax elements conflicting with Erlson grammar which will make Erlson completely unusable in its current form.
+Compatibility *can* break if future Erlang versions introduces new unrelated syntax elements conflicting with Erlson grammar which will make Erlson completely unusable in its current form.
 In response to that, Erlson may adjust its grammar to remain compatible.

-**Update (2014-07-10):** Erlang 17 introduced a new built-in "maps" type.
-Maps syntax, despite of being very similar to Erlson's, is still different enough to not cause a conflict.
-Unfotunately, their syntax similarity may lead to confusion and bugs.
-Please be aware of that when using Erlson with Erlang 17.

-Later, we may introduce a slightly different syntax for Erlson dictionaries to avoid confusion with maps.

 Dependencies